J. Litigation, pending litigation or other attorney-client privileges

 Bagley-Keene Act: A state body may hold a closed session to confer with, or receive advice from its legal counsel about "pending litigation" when discussion in open session would prejudice the state body's position in the litigation.
 Cal.
 Gov't Code § 11126(e)(1).
 "Pending litigation" exists where:

-(1) an adjudicatory proceeding has been formally initiated before a court, administrative body exercising its adjudicatory authority, hearing officer or arbitrator, where the state body is a party,
+(1) an adjudicatory proceeding has been initiated formally before a court, administrative body exercising its adjudicatory authority, hearing officer, or an arbitrator, where the state body is a party,

 (2) the state body has, or is deciding whether it has, a significant exposure to litigation, based on existing facts and circumstances or